EleutherAI/math-lm/instruct_data/README.md

 1. Answers should directly address the question.
 There should be minimal tangents and digressions.
 2. Answers should be written in high quality English prose.
 3. Answers should be valid markdown.
-4. Answers should not reference other answers or comments, and should not include personal details about the author (e.g "I published a paper that shows the solution is...").
+4. Answers should not reference other answers or comments (e.g to elaborate on @user3413's answer...), and should not include personal details about the author (e.g "I published a paper that shows the solution is...").
+5. Answers should be complete, e.g "the rest of the argument is an exercise left to the reader" is disallowed.
-5. Answers should not contain URLs.
+6. Answers should not contain URLs.
 References to well-known papers and textbooks are fine.
+7. If information from the question required to deduce the answer was lost or corrupted (e.g the question references a missing image, and that image is necessary to answer the question), exclude that answer.
 ```
 Note that since we are only supervising on the answer and not the question, having some poor quality questions is fine, and long as the answer is a strong response to the question.